The Akron Legal News

 Court of Common Pleas, County of Summit, State of Ohio, Juvenile Division

-To: John Doe, address unknown.
+To: Charles Williams, Jr. and John Doe, addresses unknown.

 You are hereby notified that: